angrysky56/LLM-condensed-logical-pseudo-code/README.md

 #
 # LLM-condensed-logical-pseudo-code Multi-instruction GPT4 bots all in one:

+To use the [ai-agent-flow-solution-finder](https://chat.openai.com/g/g-O0LvY8z77-ai-agent-flow-solution-finder) (AAFSF),

-To use the [ai-agent-flow-solution-finder](https://chat.openai.com/g/g-O0LvY8z77-ai-agent-flow-solution-finder) (AAFSF), follow these steps:
+To use the **AI Agent Flow Solution Finder (AAFSF)** effectively, follow these steps:

+### 1. **Describe Your Request or Problem**
-Initial Request Analysis: Begin by presenting your request or problem in a clear and concise manner.
-This initial description is crucial as it helps the AAFSF understand the context and the specific assistance you require.
+   - Provide a clear and concise description of your need or problem.
+This ensures the AAFSF understands the context and scope of your task.

+### 2. **Agent Selection**
-AAFSF Will Select the Most Likely GPT: Based on your initial request, the AAFSF will analyze the problem and select the most appropriate GPT from a list of specialized agents.
-Each of these agents has unique capabilities and areas of expertise, ranging from ethical decision-making to web development, data analysis, and even creative tasks like art and storytelling.
+   - The AAFSF will analyze your input and identify the most suitable AI agent (from a list of specialized GPTs) based on the nature of your request.
+   - Each agent has distinct expertise, ranging from ethical decision-making to data analysis, creative tasks, and technical development.

-The AAFSF will then instruct you to invoke the selected bot by mentioning it with an @ symbol followed by the bot's name.
-Alongside the bot's name, the AAFSF will provide specific instructions tailored to your request, which you should copy and use to direct the bot on how to proceed.
+### 3. **Invoke the Agent**
+   - The AAFSF will provide instructions to invoke the chosen agent.

-- Invoke the Selected Bot by typing @ then the bots name in the upper field.
+   - You’ll use the `@` symbol followed by the agent’s name (e.g., `@Direct Insight`) and specific instructions for the task.

+### 4. **Agent Execution**
+   - The selected agent will address your request using its specialized functions.
+   - If required, it will call additional agents to handle subtasks or provide complementary assistance.

+### 5. **Workflow Option**
+   - For complex or multi-step tasks, you can request a **structured workflow**.
+   - The AAFSF will provide a JSON file outlining the workflow, with comments detailing each step and the respective agents involved.

+### 6. **Iterate Until Completion**
-Bot Task Completion: The called bot will undertake the task using its specialized skills and functions.
-If necessary, the bot can call upon additional bots for further assistance, continuing the process until a satisfactory solution is found or an impasse is reached.
+   - The process continues iteratively until a satisfactory solution is reached or an impasse is identified.

-Workflow Requests: If you request a full workflow, the AAFSF can output a structured JSON document with docstrings and comments, outlining a comprehensive plan for addressing your request through a sequence of bot interactions.

-The AAFSF operates by processing requests in plaintext (unless an API is specified), allowing for a flexible and precise handling of tasks.
-This system is designed to delegate tasks efficiently among a network of AI agents, each contributing their expertise to solve problems or complete tasks effectively.

-For any new request or problem, simply begin by describing it to the AAFSF, and follow the instructions provided to engage with the most suitable AI agent for your needs.
+For a detailed example of how tasks flow between agents, you can refer to the structured **Task Solver Flow** example provided in the uploaded files.
+It maps how agents collaborate step-by-step for comprehensive problem-solving.

+If you have a specific query or want to initiate a task, please describe it, and I’ll guide you through the next steps!

 #
 ![image](https://github.com/user-attachments/assets/db048db4-fb66-4e09-a300-c2e662cebeb7)